If you find yourself switching between post statuses (draft, published, scheduled, etc.) often, you may…

 What’s It Do?

 Admin Toolbar Menus adds a few new menu locations to the default WordPress menu builder.
-Each of these are located at different places in the black admin toolbar that is at the top of every WordPress page you visit on the back-end or front.
+Each of these is located at different places in the black admin toolbar that is at the top of every WordPress page you visit on the back-end or front.
 So you can easily use the WordPress menu builder to add pages, post categories, custom post types, or any external links you want to the toolbar.

 The plugin also removes the WordPress logo from the admin bar, since it generally goes unused.